AIESEC-in-Colombo-South/cs-igdashboard-backend/README.md

 }
 ```

-The service will fetch the latest data from `https://gis-api.aiesec.org/graphql` and write only brand-new November records into the `signups` collection.
+The service will fetch the latest data from `https://gis-api.aiesec.org/graphql` and persist only records whose EXPA `created_at` is on or after **6 Nov 2025 00:00** Sri Lanka time.
 Existing people stay untouched.

 **Applications**